tony-yang/smt_benchmark/README.md

 apt-get install -y build-essential cmake
 ```

+Then run `python run_smt_benchmark.py` and profit!
+The script will take approximately 10 to 20 minutes depending on the hardware spec.

 ### Running Individual Tool
+Alternatively, we can also run individual script to analyze the benchmark, translate SMT2 language into the native peticodiac format, and invoke a specific solver.

 To run the benchmark analyzer, go to the utility directory, and run the Python script.
 This will take several minutes to process over 8000 files
 ```